Welcome to the Club

 This is Italian wine like you’ve never tasted or experienced before.
-Brought to you by Kevin Wardell, a serious wine nerd and sommelier with a truly fabulous approach to wine education.
+Brought to you by Kevin Wardell, a relaxed wine nerd and a sommelier with a truly fabulous approach to wine education.
 He is dedicated to varietally correct wines, absorbing stories, respecting culture, and celebrating all the Rock Star winemakers across Europe that are making absolutely amazing juice.

-So that’s us.
 Join the Club.
 Learn some Italian Wine Smarts.
 Add some cool wines from our Bottle Shop to your cupboards.
 Expand your palate.
 And most importantly, Drink Good Juice.

-FIELD NOTES from our FEBRUARY 2019 ITALIAN WINE CLUB
+FIELD NOTES from our APRIL 2019 ITALIAN WINE CLUB

 Read the Field Notes about other past Club months HERE.